 Letter 6001: While I was staying across the Po and you were in Picenum, I did not miss you so much ; but since I have been in...

-L To Tiro.
+To Tiro.

 While I was staying across the Po and you were in Picenum, I did not miss you so much ; but since I have been in Rome, and you are still away in Picenum, I have missed you much more.
 Perhaps it is that the places where we are usually in one another's society remind me of you more sharply, or else it must be that there is nothing like being in the neighbourhood of absent friends to make you miss them, and the nearer you get to hoping to enjoy their society, the more impatiently you bear their absence.
 However, whatever the cause may be, do relieve me from my torment.
-Either come to me or I shall return to the place which I left rather hurriedly and foolishly.
+Either come to me or I will return to the place which I left rather hurriedly and foolishly.
 If I do, my only reason will be just this, to see whether you will send me letters like the one I am now writing, when you begin to find yourself in Rome without me.
 Farewell.

 Related Letters